PPMatirekwe/Rhodes-Sports/README.md

-Third year CS prohect implementing a sports page for the university inspired by Skysports.
+Third year CS project implementing a sports page for the university inspired by Skysports.